wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-use-ssh-key.md

 ## Generate a Key from an Existing OpenSSH Compatible Key
-The previous example describes how to create a new key for use with <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure.
-In some cases you may already have an existing OpenSSH compatible public & private key pair and wish to use the same keys with <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure.
+The previous example describes how to create a new key for use with Azure.
+In some cases you may already have an existing OpenSSH compatible public & private key pair and wish to use the same keys with Azure.

 OpenSSH private keys are directly readable by the `openssl` utility.
-The following command will take an existing SSH private key (id_rsa in the example below) and create the `.pem` public key that is needed for <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure:
+The following command will take an existing SSH private key (id_rsa in the example below) and create the `.pem` public key that is needed for Azure:

 	# openssl req -x509 -key ~/.ssh/id_rsa -nodes -days 365 -newkey rsa:2048 -out myCert.pem

-The **myCert.pem** file is the public key that may then be used to provision a Linux virtual machine on <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure.
+The **myCert.pem** file is the public key that may then be used to provision a Linux virtual machine on Azure.
 During provisioning the `.pem` file will be translated into an `openssh` compatible public key and placed in `~/.ssh/authorized_keys`.

-## Connect to an <!-- keep by customization: begin --> Windows <!-- keep by customization: end --> Azure Virtual Machine from Linux
+## Connect to an Azure Virtual Machine from Linux

 1. In some cases the SSH endpoint for a Linux virtual machine may be configured for a port other then the default port 22.
 You can find the correct port number on the Dashboard for the VM in the Management Portal (under "SSH Details").